Jaseci-Labs/jaseci/support/monitoring/README.md

 ##### Go to grafana.yaml under grafana  Directory in the code and update the values of promethues URL as required #####

-In the cloned repository folder , go to grafana/grafana.yaml file and update the URL to the promethues service URL as we noted doen in step 2 above, i.e prometheus-server.<namespace>.svc.cluster.local
+In the cloned repository folder , go to grafana/grafana.yaml file and update the URL to the promethues service URL as we noted doen in step 2 above, i.e prometheus-server.\<namespace\>.svc.cluster.local

+Please note that in the previous example, we did not create any specific namespace for prometheus so the \<namespace\> here (and later) should be replaced with **default** if you follow the tutorial completely.

 This is required to connect Grafana to collect data from promethues .